-The horse defensively setting/ holding its muscles contracted against an opposing force or an expected opposing force, such as the rider's disturbing legs, seat or hands.
+The horse contracts or holds its muscles defensively to oppose a force such as the rider's disturbing legs, seat or hands.

 BROKEN NECKLINE

 The position of the neck in which there is excessive longitudinal flexion at the joint between the second and third cervical vertebrae, so that the topline of the neck does not form an even, smooth arc and the poll is not the highest point of the skeleton.